 - tax debts

 Many businesses like banks, electricity and other service providers have hardship teams.
 They may be able to delay, reduce or waive debt repayments depending on your situation.

-Ask your free financial counsellor to talk to hardship teams for you.
-They can often get better results if they negotiate for you.
+Contact your energy provider to find out what help is available.
+You can also ask your financial counsellor to talk to hardship teams for you.
+They often get better results if they negotiate for you.

 Rural Financial Counselling Service

 Rural Financial Counselling Services support primary producers in the fishing industry and small rural businesses who suffer financial hardship.

 Find a Rural Financial Counselling Service on the Department of Agriculture and Water Resources website.

 You may get a court order, summons, statement of claim or liquidation claim about a debt.
 Legal notices are serious.
 Don’t ignore a notice or you may get a bad credit score.
 Australian Securities and Investments Commission's (ASIC) MoneySmart website details what credit scores are and how they affect you.

 Read where you can get free legal advice on the ASIC's MoneySmart website.